-The Lecture Halls Building is a single storey building with five theatre-style lecture rooms arranged around a central courtyard.
-The entrances to the lower level of two of these lecture rooms is on the north side.
-These entrance doorways has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
+Lecture Hall A is a single-storey building with several theatre-type lecture halls.
+The building is bordered by a covered porch on the eastern side.
+The entrance doors to the lecture halls has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
 No construction work here is necessary.
+However, the porches are inaccessible from the surrounding walkway levels and paved ramps will be built to comply with regulations.